Play: Start, Stick, and Stay at Anything!

 In my life, the moments when I have stopped playing, I have stopped learning.
 And when there’s no learning, there’s no sense of progress.
 Why don’t we engage in learning more often?
 Because we often fail to approach learning with an open and positive attitude.
 We’re more likely to give up if we have unreasonable expectations of how we should appear smart, quick, and certain.
 Thus, we become risk averse and fail to move along our learning curve.
 On the other hand, what do you think would happen if you allowed yourself to have more fun?
 When it comes to learning—play—is the glue that makes it all happen.
 Here’s how to do it:

-To begin a new challenge, usually what we do is try to control everything.
-We don’t want to make mistakes, because it’s painful.
-We don’t want to take risks, because we might lose.
-We don’t want to work hard, because we might not appear smart.
-Instead, we let go of these expectations.
-To the degree that we let go of our initial assumptions and attachment to outcomes, we’ll be able to grasp any new challenge.
+To begin a new challenge, usually what you do is try to control everything.
+You don’t want to make mistakes, because it’s painful.
+You don’t want to take risks, because you might lose.
+You don’t want to work hard, because you might not appear smart.
+Instead, you need to let go of these expectations.
+To the degree that you let go of your initial assumptions and attachment to outcomes, you’ll be able to grasp any new challenge.
 Begin by shifting your focus to what feels good to you:

 - Why is learning this so desirable to me?